 Program evaluation can:

-4. Facilitate management’s really thinking about what their program is all about, including its goals, how it meets it goals and how it will know if it has met its goals or not.
+4. Facilitate management’s really thinking about what their program is all about, including its goals, how it meets its goals, and how it will know if it has met its goals or not.

 5. Produce data or verify results that can be used for public relations and promoting services in the community.